sageserpent-open/NTestCaseBuilder/README.markdown

 OK, great.
 Now for the test:-

-    ///<summary>
+    /// <summary>
     ///     Test fixture for class 'SortingAlgorithmModule'.
-    ///</summary>
+    /// </summary>
     [TestFixture]
     public class TestSortingAlgorithm
     {
-        ///<summary>
+        /// <summary>
         ///     A test case to apply sorting to.
 Provides a sequence of integers in some unspecified order
         ///     - may or may not be sorted in ascending order.
 Some of the integers in the sequence may be
         ///     duplicated; the duplicates may or may not be adjacent to each other.
         ///     The sequence is generated by permuting a sequence of integers that is known by construction
         ///     to be monotonic increasing, with any duplicates arranged into runs of adjacent duplicated
         ///     values.
 This base sequence is also made available to check the expected results from any sorting
         ///     algorithm.
-        ///</summary>
+        /// </summary>
         public class TestCase
         {
-            ///<summary>
+            /// <summary>
             ///     Constructor for use by synthesizing factory.
-            ///</summary>
+            /// </summary>
+            /// <param name="leastItemInSequence">
-            ///<param name = "leastItemInSequence">The lowest value that starts off <cref>OriginalMonotonicIncreasingSequence</cref></param>
+            ///     The lowest value that starts off <cref>OriginalMonotonicIncreasingSequence</cref>
+            /// </param>
+            /// <param name="nonNegativeDeltas">
-            ///<param name = "nonNegativeDeltas">Sequence of non-negative deltas that will be used to build up <cref>OriginalMonotonicIncreasingSequence</cref></param>
+            ///     Sequence of non-negative deltas that will be used to build up
+            ///     <cref>OriginalMonotonicIncreasingSequence</cref>
+            /// </param>
+            /// <param name="permutation">
-            ///<param name = "permutation">A permutation that is used to shuffle <cref>OriginalMonotonicIncreasingSequence</cref> to give <cref>PermutedSequence</cref></param>
+            ///     A permutation that is used to shuffle <cref>OriginalMonotonicIncreasingSequence</cref> to give
+            ///     <cref>PermutedSequence</cref>
+            /// </param>
-            public TestCase(Int32 leastItemInSequence, IEnumerable<UInt32> nonNegativeDeltas,
+            public TestCase(Int32 leastItemInSequence, IEnumerable<Int32> nonNegativeDeltas,
                 Permutation<Int32> permutation)
             {
                 var originalMonotonicIncreasingSequence = new List<Int32>();